atlanmod/Mogwai/README.md

 Mogwaï is fully integrated in NeoEMF, and provides its own [PersistentResource](https://github.com/atlanmod/NeoEMF/blob/master/core/src/main/java/fr/inria/atlanmod/neoemf/resources/PersistentResource.java) extension which augment the default one with a [basic query API](https://github.com/atlanmod/Mogwai/blob/master/core/src/main/java/fr/inria/atlanmod/mogwai/resources/MogwaiResource.java).
 This API can be used to provide OCL queries (both inline or file-based) to Mogwaï, that will translate them into the appropriate Gremlin expression(s) and return results reified into navigable EObjects if needed.

+## Important
+We are currently working on a full refactoring on the framework to support multiple query languages and model mappings.
+The master branch is not maintained and only critical bugs are corrected.
+See [atl2gremlin branch](https://github.com/atlanmod/Mogwai/tree/atl2gremlin) for more information on this refactoring.

 ## Installation
   You can download the last version of the update site [here]().
 NeoEMF (v0.0.1), ATL (v3.5.0), and OCL.ecore (v3.3.100) have to be installed in your Eclipse environment to run Mogwaï.